Funding guides

 See how to request one →

-If your child has sudden behavior changes, safety risks, or other urgent concerns that started or worsened recently, OAP Urgent Response Services can provide up to 12 weeks of free support.
-You do not need a Core Clinical invitation.
+If your child has high-risk behaviour, safety risks, or other urgent concerns that started or significantly worsened in the last 14 days, OAP Urgent Response Services can provide up to 12 weeks of free direct support.
+URS is not limited to active crises and you do not need a Core Clinical invitation.
+For a life-threatening emergency, call 911 or your local crisis line first.

 See how to access urgent responseWhat to do next